 Dive into the convenience of plant-based fish that’s pantry-friendly.
 Creative Pea, the trailblazing Israeli company that is changing the game in the world of meat substitutes, makes shelf-stable dry mixes, powered by pea protein.
 Just add water and vegetable oil to rehydrate their innovative blend, and you’ll have the perfect ingredient for a world of culinary possibilities.

 Another UK-based brand with a range of chilled vegan meat alternative products.
 Among those are their fish fillets.
-If you’re looking for a quick vegan fish fillets fix, these would be a great option.
+If you’re looking for a quick vegan fish fillet fix, these would be a great option.
 They also have a range of chicken-related products and even shawarma.

 This brand goes way back!
 The founder is none other than Linda McCartney (Paul McCartney’s late wife), and she was a pioneer when it comes to animal rights and the vegan lifestyle.
 This brand has a huge range of vegetarian and vegan products (from sausages and burgers to meat pies) but they have recently launched three sea-themed products.